EU gas price cap still elusive as leaders meet again over energy crunch

 The bloc is already moving to impose new sanctions on Iran over the use of Iranian-made drones in Russian strikes on Ukraine.

-(Reporting by Jan Strupczewski, Charlotte van Campenhout, John Chalmers, Kate Abnett, Gabriela Baczynska and Philip Blenkinsop, Writing by Gabriela Baczynska; editing by John Stonestreet)
+(Reporting by Jan Strupczewski, Charlotte van Campenhout, John Chalmers, Kate Abnett, Gabriela Baczynska and Philip Blenkinsop, Writing by Gabriela Baczynska; editing by John Stonestreet and Nick Macfie)

 ((gabriela.baczynska@thomsonreuters.com; +32 2 287 68 39; Reuters Messaging: gabriela.baczynska.thomsonreuters.com@reuters.net))